-22. In regulating the technological aspects of particular firearms, the State of California has provided specific definitions.
+- 22. In regulating the technological aspects of particular firearms, the State of California has provided specific definitions.
 For example, the State of California defines the term "firearm" in multiple ways, generally including "a device, designed to be used as a weapon, from which is expelled through a barrel, a projectile by the force of an explosion or other form of combustion."
 (Pen.
-Code, § 16520.)

-23. The State of California further divides the term "firearm" into two types for transfer regulation: long guns and handguns.
+Code, § 16520.) - 23.
+The State of California further divides the term "firearm" into two types for transfer regulation: long guns and handguns. - a.

-a.
 Long guns are those firearms that do not qualify as handguns.
 For the purposes of Penal Code section 26860, "long gun" means any firearm that is not a handgun or a machinegun.
 (Pen.
-Code, § 16865.)

-b.
-"Handgun" means any pistol, revolver, or firearm capable of being concealed upon the person; and, nothing shall prevent a device defined as a "handgun" from also being found to be a short-barreled rifle or a short-barreled shotgun.
+Code, § 10 16865.) - b.
+"Handgun" means any pistol, revolver, or firearm capable of being concealed upon the person; and, nothing shall prevent a device defined as a "handgun" from also being found to be a short-barreled rifle1 or a short-barreled shotgun2.
 (Pen.
 Code, § 16640.)
-The terms "firearm capable of being concealed upon the person," "pistol," and "revolver" apply to and include any device designed to be used as a weapon, from which is expelled a projectile by the force of any explosion, or other form of combustion, and that has a barrel less than 16 inches in length.
-These terms also include any device that
+The terms "firearm capable of being

-&lt;sup>1 "Short-barreled rifle" means any of the following: (a) A rifle having a barrel or barrels of less than 16 inches in length;
+1 "Short-barreled rifle" means any of the following: (a) A rifle having a barrel or barrels of less than 16 inches in length;